Jehangir-Wahid/My-Resume/README.md

 #### [Orion (Telenor Pakistan)](https://www.telenor.com.pk/)

 Contributed as a web developer for developing the web self-care portal for the B2C users of Telenor Pakistan.
 The web portal was designed to support two languages i.e. Urdu and English.
 The responsibilities were to ensure delivery of a quality and optimized code.
 The implementation contained web development and backend APIs development for mobile applications (Android and iOS).

+#### Focus Tours

+Contributed as a web developer for developing a web application for a tourism company at *Dubai, UAE*.
+Used **ASP.NET MVC with C#** as backend technology.
+This web application consisted of a *Fronted along with an Admin-panel*.

+*Note: This website is down, roundabout for the past 2 years, that's why didn't included the link.*

 ## Skills